larrywright/larrywright.me/site/content/post/links-for-8-4.md

 [YUI 2.3.0: Six New Components and a Prettier Face](http://yuiblog.com/blog/2007/07/31/yui-2-3-0-released/)

-> "Weâ€™re pleased to announce today the release of YUI version 2.3.0.
+> "We're pleased to announce today the release of YUI version 2.3.0.
 > This release features six new additions to the library as well as a
 > new skinning architecture and a new visual treatment for most of our
 > UI controls.
 All of this, plus 250 enhancements and bug fixes, is